EdgeFirstAI/documentation/docs/getting_started/web.md

 ## 2. Visit EdgeFirst Studio

-Once you have captured your video and some sample images for your dataset on your mobile device, next navigate to a web browser on your mobile device and [login][login] to EdgeFirst Studio.
-Once logged in to EdgeFirst Studio, navigate to the "Object Detection" project that was created in the [EdgeFirst Studio Quickstart](../index.md#edgefirst-studio-quickstart) and click on the datasets icon that is indicated in red.
+Once you have captured your video and some sample images for your dataset on your mobile device, navigate to a web browser on your mobile device and [login][login] to EdgeFirst Studio.
+Once logged in to EdgeFirst Studio, navigate to the "Object Detection" project that was created in the [EdgeFirst Studio Quickstart](../index.md#initial-steps) and click on the datasets button that is indicated in red.

 <figure markdown="span">
 ![Object Detection Project](assets/workflows/mobile-projects.jpg){ align=center }